ehansis/til/pages/three_levels_analytics_testing.md

 This might be a minor inconvenience, but you will get to actually check the data in question instead of blindly piping everything through your analytics process.

-I have built ELT pretty long and complicated ETL pipelines, in which each processing step was followed by such a consistency check.
+I have built pretty long and complicated ETL pipelines, in which each processing step was followed by such a consistency check.
-Often, I enrich my test tasks in the pipeline with additional consistency checks that fall outside the domain of TDDA (e.g., checking that data is consistent between related objects).
+Often, I enrich my test tasks in the pipeline with additional consistency checks that fall outside the domain of TDDA (e.g. checking that data is consistent between related objects).